Reds vs. Cardinals Player Props Betting Odds

 India Stats

-- India has 50 hits with 14 doubles, three home runs, 23 walks and 18 RBI.
-He's also stolen eight bases.
+- India has 51 hits with 14 doubles, three home runs and 23 walks.
+He has driven in 18 runs with eight stolen bases.

 India Recent Games